Peter Ryan (police officer): Commissioner of New South Wales Police

-Ryan was recruited to the Commissioner's position following the controversial Royal Commission into the New South Wales Police Service (Wood Royal Commission) into police corruption that ran from 1995 to 1997.
+Ryan was recruited to the commissioner's position following the controversial Royal Commission into the New South Wales Police Service (Wood Royal Commission) that examined police corruption.
+The royal commission ran from 1995 to 1997.
 He was appointed by the Premier of New South Wales, Bob Carr.

-In February 1999, Ryan was reappointed for a further 5 years.
-Some aspects of the new contract were kept secret but the controversy over it caused it to be released in its entirety, and a parliamentary enquiry to investigate the circumstances surrounding its signing.
+In February 1999, Ryan was reappointed for a further five years.
+Some aspects of the new contract were kept secret but the controversy over it caused it to be released in its entirety and a parliamentary enquiry to investigate the circumstances surrounding its signing.
 The contract made Ryan the highest-paid public servant in Australia.

-He resigned from the New South Wales Police Service in 2002, two years early, and received a payout of $455,000—12 months' salary.
+Ryan resigned from the New South Wales Police Service in 2002, two years early, and received a payout of $455,000–12 months' salary.

-Paul Whelan, the police minister who recommended Ryan as commissioner after approaching him in the United Kingdom, had recently retired from the ministry and it is believed that his successor Michael Costa did not want Ryan to remain as commissioner with the Opposition citing that Costa had made contradictory remarks about whether Ryan had resigned or was sacked and questioning whether Ryan was entitled to a payout if he had resigned.
+Paul Whelan, the police minister who recommended Ryan as commissioner after approaching him in the United Kingdom, had recently retired from the ministry and it is believed that his successor, Michael Costa, did not want Ryan to remain as commissioner with the Opposition citing that Costa had made contradictory remarks about whether Ryan had resigned or was sacked and questioning whether Ryan was entitled to a payout if he had resigned.

-Ryan has since worked on a number of security consulting projects.
-He is a security expert for the International Olympic Committee (IOC), and was the Principal Security Advisor to the ATHOC (Athens Olympic Games Organising Committee).
+After leaving the service, Ryan became the principal security adviser to the International Olympic Committee (IOC).
+He additionally provided security expertise to major sporting event organisers and mentored numerous security operations planners.

-Ryan was covered widely by the Australian media and is the subject of the 2003 biography, Peter Ryan: The Inside Story, by Sydney author Sue Williams.
+Ryan was covered widely by Australian and international media and is the subject of the 2003 biography Peter Ryan: The Inside Story by Sydney author Sue Williams.

+Personal life and death

+Ryan married his second wife, Adrienne Ryan (née Butterworth), who moved to Sydney with him upon his appointment as police commissioner.
+They divorced in 2011.
+Ryan married again in 2013.

+Ryan died on 15 December 2025 at the age of 81.

 Honours

-Ryan has been appointed an Officer of the Order of St John, and awarded the Queen's Police Medal, NSW Police Ministers Olympic Commendation, NSW Police Commissioners Olympic Citation and the Police Long Service and Good Conduct Medal (for service in the UK Police Forces).
-He has a master's degree in science and an honorary doctorate in law from Macquarie University, Sydney.
+Ryan was appointed an Officer of the Order of St John.
+He was also awarded the Queen's Police Medal, the NSW Police Minister's Olympic Commendation, the NSW Police Commissioner's Olympic Citation and the Police Long Service and Good Conduct Medal (for service in the UK police forces).

-Personal life

-Ryan married his second wife Adrienne Ryan (née Butterworth), who moved to Sydney with him upon his appointment as Police Commissioner.
-They divorced in 2011, after a separation of about six years.
-While she continued to reside in Australia with their two adult daughters, Ryan moved back to the United Kingdom.
-One daughter undertook legal studies in the UK and the other studied in Australia for a communications degree.